oVirt/ovirt-site/source/develop/release-management/features/virt/virt-v2v-integration.html.md

 ##### Import OVA from VMware

-Currently oVirt support importing OVA only from VMware hypervisor.
+Currently oVirt supports importing OVA only from VMware source (KVM and Xen is not supprted yet).
 The OVA formats that oVirt supported are tar, zip and folder.
 OVA can be imported from a specific active VDSM host, make sure that the file is accessible and have the permissions: vdsm:kvm (36:36).
-Please note that if you are using zipped or tar file you need to make sure that the host that you want to import it from have enough space to extract in the hosts temporary directory.
+Please note that if you are using zipped or tar file you need to make sure that the host that you want to import it from have enough space to extract in the host's temporary directory.

 1. Open the 'Import VM Dialog' from the tab 'Virtual Machines'->'Import' button